Successful Software Projects Are Hard

+Successful Projects are on time, on budget, fully functional and to a satisfactory quality.
+Alas, it’s surprisingly hard to achieve that.
 Software projects are often delayed, exceed their budgets and in some cases fail altogether.
 They are hard to get right.
-A constant stream of new techniques and methodologies keeps appearing that promise to solve the problems.
+A constant stream of new techniques and methodologies presents new promises to solve the old problems.
 And yet, software project problems don’t seem to go away.
 Many of these new techniques increase the mystique around software development that in turn, fuels an unregulated industry of “agile coaches”.
-Executives are often frustrated that, in spite of accommodating these new techniques, many of their IT projects still go over budget or fail.
-I will show that just four metrics is all that is needed to get on top of this problem.
+Executives are often frustrated that, in spite of employing some of these new techniques, many of their IT projects still exceed the budget or fail.
+I will show that just four metrics are all that is needed to get on top of this problem.

 Tame Software with these Four Metrics

 Can there be a better way?
 Can project predictability be improved?
 Can the long bug-fixing periods be avoided?
 Can this be achieved without diving into the technical details?
 YES!